-Pale Moon project is the work of a single individual (Mr. M.C.
-Straver), using contributed
+Pale Moon project is a community-driven project owned and led by Mr. M.C.
+Straver BASc, using contributed

-Open Source code to create a full-featured, speed optimized browser
+Open Source code to create a full-featured, optimized browser

-based on the popular Firefox browser.
-Having seen the advantages on
+based on the code behind the popular Firefox browser.

-In addition, later versions of Pale Moon aim to provide more freedom of
+Pale Moon aims to provide more freedom of

-feedback users want to see; efficiency, after all, should not stop at
+feedback users want to see ("Your browser, Your way"); efficiency, after all, should not stop at

 the engine of a browser, but extend to all parts of it, including the

 user interface.
-Specifically, Firefox 4 and later have redesigned the
+Specifically, Firefox has seen a redesign of the

 interface after the visions of the Mozilla Firefox product directors